Shubham-9798/bankaks_screening/README.md

 # Image_Compression_Bankaks
 ---
 ## Description
-Usecase of this application is to compress image to given resolution and upload to server.
+Usecase of this application is to compress image to given resolution and upload it to server.

 _**For example**, a user takes an image from their phone which is 4290 x 2800 px in size.
 The user taps on the upload button in the mobile application and the image is